jorgesoft/terraform-ansible-elk-stack/README.md

 This configuration needs secrets to access Azure and Terraform Cloud

 For Azure:
-1. Using Azure CLI, run this command to create a Service Principal, with contributor access to the subscription (change SUBSCRIPTION-ID)
+1. Using Azure CLI, run this command to create a Service Principal, with contributor access to a subscription (change SUBSCRIPTION-ID)

 `az ad sp create-for-rbac --name "GitHub" --sdk-auth --role="Contributor" --scopes="/subscriptions/SUBSCRIPTION-ID"`

-2. Save the output in a secret names `AZURE_CREDENTIALS`, going to the repository Settings > Secrets > Actions.
+2. Save the output in a secret named `AZURE_CREDENTIALS`, going to the repository Settings > Secrets > Actions.
 The format needs to be the following:

 ```
   {"clientId": "CHANGE-ME",